 with the confidence of compile-time type checking.

-Classes will now even be incorporated in the upcoming ECMAScript 6.
+Classes have now even been incorporated in ECMAScript 6.

 As another example, the .NET Framework Class Library disregarded the